Approaches to Conflict-free Replicated Data Types: From sequential data types to CRDTs

 \topic{CP vs AP}

 The CAP theorem implies an important design choice for distributed systems.
 Whether to achieve linearizability (CP) or availability (AP).
-But there is more than the yes/no guarantee.
-Even when there are no network partitions, the design choice has also implication on response times.
+But even when there are no network partitions, the design choice has also implication on response times.
 As a rough summary, CP systems: \begin{itemize} \item aim for linearizability; \item may become unavailable under network partitions; \item have high response times in wide area. \end{itemize} In AP systems: \begin{itemize} \item operations can remain available, even when there are partitions; \item response times can be low even in wide area. \end{itemize}

-Regarding AP systems, forgoing linearizability, an important question is: what consistency model can/do they aim for?
+Forgoing linearizability, an important question is: what consistency model to aim for?

 \topic{Consistency models}